JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 7. Whenever the paper is accepted (<code style="color: green">GREEN</code>) **bring the paper copy to a QA editor** for its last check.

 ## Title Author Check
-The Title Author Check will be conducted in parallel, aas early as possible after a paper is submitted and before QA assement.
+The Title Author Check will be conducted in parallel, as early as possible after a paper is submitted and before QA assement.

 ## QA - Quality Assurance procedure